windmill-labs/windmilldocs/docs/core_concepts/11_persistent_storage/index.md

 # Persistent Storage

-Learn about the different types of persistent storage options available in Windmill and how to effectively store and manage data.

 Persistent storage refers to any method of storing data that remains intact and accessible even after a system is powered off, restarted, or experiences a crash.

-In the context of Windmill, the stakes are: **where to store the data manipulated by Windmill**?
+In the context of Windmill, the stakes are: **where to effectively store and manage the data manipulated by Windmill**?
 (ETL, data ingestion and preprocessing, data migration and sync etc.)

 :::info TLDR